AdobeDocs/analytics.en/help/implement/vars/config-vars/cookielifetime.md

 * **Session**: Cookie expires at the end of the visitor's session.
 * **Seconds**: Cookie expires after the specified number of seconds have elapsed.
 For example, setting this dropdown to [!UICONTROL Seconds] and placing `86400` into the custom field forces cookies to expire after exactly 24 hours.

-## s.cookieLifetime in AppMeasurement and Data Collection custom code editor
+## s.cookieLifetime in AppMeasurement and custom code editor

 The `s.cookieLifetime` variable is a string that determines the expiration date of cookies set by AppMeasurement.